-Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed $2,500 $5,000* (or $2,000 in the case of acquisitions for construction subject to the Davis-Bacon Act).
+Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed $2,500* (or $2,000 in the case of acquisitions for construction subject to the Davis-Bacon Act).
 To the extent practicable, the non-Federal entity must distribute micro-purchases equitably among qualified suppliers.
 Micro-purchases may be awarded without soliciting competitive quotations if the Coalition considers the price to be reasonable.
-[2 CFR Part 200.320] However, the Coalition will comply with good purchasing practices per state purchasing guidance. (*up to $2,500.00 $5,000 for DEL transactions).
+[2 CFR Part 200.320] However, the Coalition will comply with good purchasing practices per state purchasing guidance. (*up to $2,500 for DEL transactions).

-Small Purchases
+Small Purchases/Informal Solicitations

-Small Purchases are procurements of contractual services costing less than or equal to $35,000.
+Small Purchases and/or informal solicitations are procurements of goods/contractual services costing less than or equal to $35,000.
 To the best extent, at least three proposals should be requested.

 These purchases shall be carried out using written quotations or written records of telephone quotations or informal bids* to be opened upon receipt, whenever practical.
 Should verbal quotations be received, the name and address of the company and the amount quoted shall be a part of the written quotation.
 If only one quotation is received, a written statement as to why more quotations were not received must be prepared and filed in the procurement file in order to document the provider selection.